xapian/xapian-docsprint/concepts/search/queryparser.rst

 Term Generation
 ~~~~~~~~~~~~~~~

-The QueryParser uses an internal process to convert the given query into
+The QueryParser uses an internal process to convert the query string into
 terms.
-This is similar to the processes used by the TermGenerator, which
+This is similar to the procses used by the TermGenerator, which
 can be used at index time to convert a string into terms.
 It is often
 easiest to use QueryParser and TermGenerator on the same database.

 .. todo: link TermGenerator to the termgenerator page

 Wildcards
 ~~~~~~~~~

 It is also possible to use wildcards to match any number of trailing characters within a term; for example:

-	'wild*' matches wildcard, wildcat, wilderness, etc
+	'wild*' matches wild, wildcard, wildcat, wilderness, etc

-This feature is disabled by default; to enable this feature, see 'Enabling Features' below.
-It
+This feature is disabled by default; to enable it, see 'Enabling Features' below.

 Bracketed Expressions
 ~~~~~~~~~~~~~~~~~~~~~

-When queries contain both OR and AND operators, the AND takes precendence,
+When queries contain both OR and AND operators, AND takes precedence.
-which may give rise to unexpected results.
-To change the precendence of
+To change the precedence of parts of the query, brackets can be used.
-parts of the query, brackets can be used.
 For example, with the query:

 	apple OR pear AND dessert